IshiharaLab/BayesianForceInference/README.md

 are inferred by MAP estimation.
 Empirical Bayes method is adopted where hyper-parameters are determined to minimize ABIC.

-If the distance was smaller than three pixels in length, the edge was regarded as a four-way vertex.
+If the distance between connected vertices is smaller than three pixels in length, the edge is regarded as a four-way vertex.

 See [1] and [2] for details.